Rampriya020696/starberry_assignment/README.md

 The login screen accepts a fixed email and password combination (e.g., `admin@starberry.com / password123`).

+- The form uses **Formik** for form handling and **Yup** for validation.
+- Validation rules:
+  - Email must be in proper format
+  - Password must not be empty
 - On successful login, email and auth flag are stored in `localStorage`.
 - The app redirects to the property list page.
 - On logout, localStorage is cleared and the user is returned to the login page.